ChristianDenniss/ChristianDenniss/README.md

 ### I’m looking to expand my knowledge into:
 - **Languages**: Rust, Kotlin, Golang, Scala (and any other languages depending on the project's specific needs)
-- **Areas**:
+- **Areas**: CyberSecurity, End to end Software development, Generative Ai spaces
-- **Focus**: I'm looking to dive deeper into **project collaboration** and **team building** while utilizing my own strengths to their full potential
+- **Focus**: I'm looking to dive deeper into **project collaboration** and **team building** while utilizing my own strengths to their full potential for end to end software development
-- **Improvement**: Additionally, I aim to deepen my knowledge and understanding of the tools I’m currently using, including Vite, React, NodeJS, TypeORM, and all the technologies in my stack, to improve efficiency and create more flexible solutions.

 ### How to reach me:
 You can email me at [aottgpvp@gmail.com](mailto:aottgpvp@gmail.com) or [e65t3@unb.com](mailto:e65t3@unb.com), and we can go from there